thinkst/canarytools-docs/docs/api-reference/bird-management.md

   ::: slot optional-parameters-notes

   ::: warning
-  Specifying `url` or `use_console_url` will allow the device to update over HTTP.
+  Specifying `url` or `use_console_url` will allow the Bird to update over HTTP.
 The update will complete a lot quicker, but there is a chance that the connection will be blocked by your firewall.
   :::

   :::